Consumption of agricultural and horticultural products

 Single persons and couples without children spend more money on food per person than households with children.

-Pensioners spend much more money on food than average; the unemployed less than average.
+Retired people spend much more money on food than average; the unemployed and other inactive people spend less than average.

 Higher incomes spend considerably more money on food than average

-In 2016, the average Flemish household spent nearly 4,300 euros on food.
-There are big differences between income classes.
-The 25% lowest incomes (lowest income quartile) spent 2,452 euros on food, the 25% highest incomes 6,313 euros.
-So the food budget of the highest incomes is 2.5 times as high as that of the lowest.
+In 2020, the average Flemish household spent 5,268 euros on food.
+There are major differences between income classes.
+The 25% lowest incomes (lowest income quartile) spent 3,431 euros on food, the 25% highest incomes 7,217 euros.
+This means that the food budget of the highest incomes is 2.1 times higher than that of the lowest incomes.

-Food expenditure of Flemish people higher than elsewhere in Belgium
+Food expenditure of inhabitants of the Flemish Region higher than in other regions

-On average, each person in Flanders spends 1,800 euros per year on food.
-Within Belgium, Flemish inhabitants spend most on food.
-Inhabitants of the Walloon Region spend 124 euros less on food than the inhabitants of Flanders.
-Inhabitants of the Brussels-Capital Region spend 139 euros less than the inhabitants of Flanders.
+On average, Belgians spent 2,268 euros on food per person in 2020.
+Within Belgium, inhabitants of the Flemish Region spent the most on food.
+Inhabitants of the Walloon Region spent 170 euros less on food than the inhabitants of the Flemish Region.
+Inhabitants of the Brussels-Capital Region spent 141 euros less than the inhabitants of the Flemish Region.

-Income quartile: if we rank the population according to household income from low to high, we can divide them into 4 equally sized groups or quartiles with the lowest quartile comprising the 25% lowest incomes and the highest quartile the 25% highest incomes.
+Income quartile: when the population is ranked according to household income from lowest to highest, it can be divided into 4 equally sized groups or quartiles with the lowest quartile comprising the 25% lowest incomes and the highest quartile the 25% highest incomes.